H4KKR/News-Digest-Web-Scraper/README.md

 **You _WILL_ need to generate an app password from Google if you use Two-Step Authentication!**

 Just go to [this](https://myaccount.google.com) website and go to the *Security* page.
 In the *'logging into google'* box, click *app passwords*.
-Generate a new one, and enter it when prompted.
+Generate a new one, and enter it when prompted when running the py file!

+Hope you guys enjoy!!